maskedjellybean/lando-drupal-11/README.md

   * Database username: drupal
   * Database password: drupal
 * You should have a working Drupal site.
+* Run `lando` to see all Lando tooling commands.
 * Feel free to delete this repo that you cloned.
+* We're using the Lando Drupal plugin and the `drupal11` recipe, so be sure to read the Lando docs (https://docs.lando.dev/plugins/drupal/tooling.html).

 # If using as the basis of an actual project